Abban-Fahim/abban-fahim/README.md

 Well hello there.

-I'm Studying Robotics-engineering at Heriot-Watt University.
+I'm studying robotics at Heriot-Watt University.